nanoporetech/pod5-file-format/docs/docs/tools.rst

 pod5 subset
 ===========

-`pod5 subset` is a tool for separating the reads in `.pod5` files into one or more output files.
-This tool can be used to create new `.pod5` files which contain a user-defined subset of reads from the input.
+`pod5 subset` is a tool for subsetting reads in `.pod5` files into one or more output `.pod5` files.

-The `pod5 subset` tool requires a mapping which defines which read_ids should be written to which output.
-There are multiple ways of specifying this mapping which are defined in either a `.csv` or `.json` file or by using a tab-separated table (e.g. basecaller sequencing summary) and instructions on how to interpret it.
+The `pod5 subset` tool requires a *mapping* which defines which read_ids should be written to which output.
+There are multiple ways of specifying this mapping which are defined in either a `.csv` or `.json` file or by using a tab-separated table and instructions on how to interpret it.

 .. code-block:: console